fxpl/notebooks/README.md

  * language_inconsistencies.sh
  * list_duplicated_notebooks.sh
  * print_most_common_snippets.sh
- * statistics_ccc_nba.R (with create_sym_links_nba.sh as preprocessing)
+ * statistics_ccc_nba.R (with create_sym_links_nba.sh as preprocessing!)
- * statistics_ccc_scc.R (with create_sym_links_scc.sh as preprocessing)
+ * statistics_ccc_scc.R (with create_sym_links_scc.sh as preprocessing!)
  * modules_post_processing.sh
  * count_param_usages.sh
  * find_keywords.sh

-Before running post processing scripts whose names contain `scc`, you need to create a symbolic link called `Output` in the root directory of this repository pointing at the directory where the output from `SccOutputAnalyzer` is located.
+Before running post processing scripts whose names contain `scc`, you need to create a symbolic link called `Output` in the root directory of this repository, pointing at the directory where the output from `SccOutputAnalyzer` is located.
-Before running any of the other post processing scripts, you need to create a symbolic link named `Output` in the root directory of this repository pointing at the directory where the output from `NotebookAnalyzer` is located.
+Before running any of the other post processing scripts, you need to create a symbolic link named `Output` in the root directory of this repository, pointing at the directory where the output from `NotebookAnalyzer` is located.

 After having executed the R scripts, you may want to run